 Everything You’ve Wanted to Know or Suggest about the County Executive’s Community Collaboration Grants and Council Community Grants

 This annual gathering provides an opportunity for Montgomery County Government Department Directors to share budget and policy priorities heading into FY16.
-Nonprofit leaders will be invited to provide feedback and encouraged to share what they are seeing in the community in order to inform the decisions that will be reflected in a new budget.
+Nonprofit leaders are invited to provide feedback, and to share their observations about the community, to inform the future of budget decisions.

 This Development Discussion Table will focus on the Montgomery County Executive’s Community Collaboration Grants and County Council Community Grants.
 Please join Joan Schaffer, Council Grants Manager and Jed Millard, Management & Budget Specialist at Montgomery County Office of Management and Budget for a discussion of some changes to the application process.
 Plus, Joan and Jed also want to hear your candid thoughts about ways to improve the process and will be available to answer all of your questions.
 Register here

 .
 When: Thursday, October 16th, 9:00 - 10:00 a.m.
 Where: Nonprofit Village, 12320 Parklawn Drive, Rockville, MD